agmcfarland/GeneGrouper/README.md

-**GeneGrouper** finds gene clusters (genes that are next to each other in the genome) that contain a gene of interest and separates them into groups of gene clusters based on the similarity of their gene content.
-The goal of GeneGrouper is to allow for understanding how gene content can vary, if only slightly, in up to thousands of similar gene clusters, and how those gene clusters are distributed in genomes.
+**GeneGrouper**  is a command-line tool that searches genomes for gene clusters containing a gene of interest and bins them into groups according to their gene content.
+GeneGrouper returns tables and visualizations that provide a population-level view of which gene clusters were found, which genomes they are in, which group each gene cluster belongs to, and how conserved the gene content of each region is relative to other members of that group.

 ## Table of contents